bbc/psammead/packages/components/psammead-social-embed/README.md

 | `linkHref`                     | String | Yes      | n/a     | `'https://twitter.com/MileyCyrus/status/1237210910835392512'` |
 | `warningText`                  | String | No       | `null`  | `Warning: BBC is not responsible for third party content`     |

-Note: For your convenience, instances of `%provider%` and `%provider_name%` in the above strings will be replaced with the current provider and, where the provider is known, the name of the provider.
-E.G. `twitter` and `Twitter` respectively.

 ### `skipLink`

 | Argument                | Type   | Required | Default | Example                            |